vnskln/smallPythonProjects/README.md

 What is it?
 - python application
-- tkinter library used for gui
+- Tkinter library used for gui
 - text in polish

 What it does?